Male Mixed Breed

 Meet the beautiful Blaze, he is looking for a family home.

 What's special about meBlaze is a fun loving, playful dog who will adore anyone who plays a game of fetch with him.
 He loves to go on adventures, swim and just have fun!
-He's good with people and kids and we think he would really enjoying going to a family home.
+He's good with people and older kids and we think he would really enjoying going to a family home.
 He has big beautiful amber eyes that are full of love and hope.
 He's got lots of energy so would need a fairly active home, he walks well on the lead and knows his basic commands.
+Blaze has a heart full of gold and is very loyal. he will be your best friend and will want to go everywhere with you.
+A gorgeous loving boy.

 1. Can you care for a companion animal for their whole life?